Peggy Converse

-Peggy Converse (April 3, 1905 - March 2, 2001) born Velma Randall, was an American stage, film, and television actress whose lengthy career spanned seven decades.
+Peggy Converse (April 3, 1905 - March 2, 2001), born Velma Randall, was an American stage, film, and television actress whose lengthy career spanned seven decades.

+Early years

+Born in Oregon City, Oregon, Converse was the daughter of Mr. and Mrs. Frederick Randall.
+She graduated from Stanford University in 1927.
+While there she participated in plays and vaudeville programs and was a member of Pi Beta Phi sorority.

 Career

 Converse began acting at the age of 16 in Los Angeles.
 She played ingénue parts in the 1920s and 1930s in Broadway productions of Infernal Machine and The Comedy of Good and Evil.
 She toured the country, playing 100 roles in productions in over 1000 theaters across the United States and Canada, often with her second husband, fellow actor Don Porter.
 Her film career started in 1942, with an uncredited part in My Sister Eileen, and concluded with 1988's The Accidental Tourist.
 She also made guest appearances on television shows from the 1950s to the 1980s, including the unaired pilot episode of Mister Ed.

-She graduated from Stanford University in 1927.

-Personal life
+Personal life and death

-Her first husband was Edmund Converse, the founder of Bonanza Air Lines.
+She married Edmund Converse, the founder of Bonanza Air Lines, in Paris in the fall of 1928.
 After they divorced, she married Porter.
 Their marriage lasted 53 years, until his death in 1997.
 They had two children.
+She died on March 2, 2001, in her Los Angeles home, aged 95.